helix-osu-firmware/spi-bootload/README.md

 Data is written 1 byte at a time, even though it's a 16-bit data path.
 If bit 15 (the high bit) is set, this resets the FIFO pointer to 0 (but NOT the FIFO data).

+The low byte (bits[7:0]) contain the data.
+Bit[8] is set if this data is NOT valid SPI data.
+It is possible to read back the FIFO to verify the data to be written (write the data, reset the pointer, then read the data) - however, if this is done, bit 8 will be set for those reads, indicating that the data did not come from the SPI flash, but is just a pure readback.

 ***Any command*** resets the FIFO pointer to 0.
 However, the only command that changes the FIFO _data_ is a read operation.